shashankdkte/dev-drop/sakura-v2/user_guide/Workspace_Admin.md

 2. Use the **Active/Inactive** toggle in the menu.
 When you turn it off, the report becomes **Inactive**; turn it on to make it **Active** again.
 Confirm if a dialog appears.

 ![Deactivate report – toggle or confirmation](screenshots/36_deactivate_report.png)

+*Screen: Deactivate report — toggle or confirmation in the Actions menu.*

 **Why it matters:** Deactivating hides the report from new requests while keeping history.
 Activating restores it without recreating it.